Azure/Hadoop-Migrations/docs/zookeeper/migration-approach.md

 There is no equivalent service for ZooKeeper on Azure; however, the capabilities ZK provides and function it plays in supporting distributed applications are natively built-in to Azure PaaS.
 For example, if one migrates Apache Kafka to Azure Event Hubs, there is no need to plan for ZooKeeper migration because it's capabilities and functions are built-in to Event Hubs.
 This is true for PaaS migrations for following PaaS migrations:

-- Apache Kafka to Azure Event Hubs or Azure HDI Kafka
+- Apache Kafka to Azure Event Hubs or Azure HDInsight Kafka

-- Apache HBase to Azure Cosmos DB  or Azure HDI HBase
+- Apache HBase to Azure Cosmos DB  or Azure HDInsight HBase

 - Apache Storm to Azure Stream Analytics

 - Apache Solr to Azure Search

-- Apache Hive to Azure Synapse or Azure HDI Hive
+- Apache Hive to Azure Synapse or Azure HDIsight Hive